ThibaultGerrier/mCc/README.md

 # mC Compiler

-This repository holds a *getting started* code-base for the [compiler construction course](https://github.com/W4RH4WK/UIBK-703602-Compiler-Construction).
+This repository holds a code-base for the [compiler construction course](https://github.com/W4RH4WK/UIBK-703602-Compiler-Construction).

 A more detailed overview can be found in [`doc/overview.md`](doc/overview.md).